How Much Does Landscaping Cost? [2025 Data]

 Repairs

-Hardscape elements of your backyard will often come with more ongoing repair costs than the softer ones.
+Hardscape elements in your backyard will often come with more ongoing repair costs than the softer ones.
 Remember these ongoing costs when envisioning your landscape design, as they can add up quickly.
 For example, deck repair costs average just over $2,000, while standard pool repairs prices range between $85 and $3,200.

 DIY Landscaping vs. Hiring a Pro